CADWRDeltaModeling/dsm2/docs/manual/reference/Output_Gate.md

 Name of the gate device, if applicable.
 You can request operational or physical data from a device as well as flow.
 You can also request some gate output (install,flow) that is not linked to a particular device.
-In this case, the field should be set to none
+In this case, the field should be set to none.

 ##### VARIABLE

 Model variable to be output.
-From a device you can request some physical data (width, height, elev), operational data (op_to_node, op_from_node, position ) or flow oriented from water body to node.
-From a gate with device=none you can request the variables install, or total flow oriented from water body to node
+From a device you can request some physical data (width, height, elev), operational data (op_to_node, op_from_node, position) or flow oriented from water body to node.
+From a gate with device=none you can request the variables install, or total flow oriented from water body to node.

 ##### INTERVAL